+Mission: The Community Justice Program is a voluntary program (45-90 days) established to provide Civil Citation (pre-arrest) and Diversion (post arrest) options for juvenile offenders who reside in Broward County.
 The Community Justice Program provides pre and post arrest diversion services to youth ages 7 to 17 that are referred for criminal offenses allegedly committed within Broward County.
-Juveniles enter the voluntary program via pre-arrest Civil Citation referral issued by a law enforcement officer or via a post arrest diversion referral from the State Attorney's Office.
-The program also attends to the needs of crime victims (associated with the juvenile's case) and the community through the implementation of restorative justice principles.
+Juveniles enter the voluntary program via a pre-arrest Civil Citation referral issued by a law enforcement officer or via a post arrest diversion referral from the State Attorney's Office.
+The program also attends to the needs of the crime victims (associated with the juvenile's case) and the community through the implementation of restorative justice principles.

-The goal of the Community Justice Program is to accomplish the following:
+The goals of the Community Justice Program are to accomplish the following:

 - Decrease recidivism